 - Constraints affecting the wider use of Research4Life, particularly relating to technical problems or the quality of the user experience.

-The work involves a desk-based review of available institutional monitoring and other data collected across Research4Life; in-depth interviews of stakeholders in multiple countries; case studies of the usage journey and experience of a range of users; and surveys.
-In addition to INASP staff, regional consultants will undertake field interviews.
-The team will also draw on the experience and expertise of Research Consulting, which recently conducted Research4Life landscape and infrastructure reviews.
+The work involved a desk-based review of available institutional monitoring and other data collected across Research4Life; 64 in-depth interviews of stakeholders in 11 countries; case studies of the usage journey and experience of a range of users in two countries; and a survey of users in 85 countries.

 Photo: Two Research4Life users during a workshop in Papua New Guinea, December 2019